Palestine–Serbia relations: History

 Yugoslavia under Josip Broz Tito had established diplomatic relations with Israel in 1948.
 After the Six-Day War in 1967, Yugoslavia had cut off all diplomatic relations with Israel and did not restore them until 1991.
 Tito had strongly supported Yasser Arafat and the Palestine Liberation Organization.
 Yasser Arafat was one of the dignitaries who had visited Belgrade after the death of Tito on 8 May 1980.
 Yugoslavia had recognized the State of Palestine in 1988 and had established full diplomatic relations with it in 1989.
 During the Yugoslav wars in the 1990s, Palestine had recognised the Federal Republic of Yugoslavia (then Serbia and Montenegro) and all the other former Yugoslav republics.

 In late 1999, during a time when Serbia was increasingly isolated internationally for its actions in the Yugoslav Wars, the Palestinian Authority invited Serbian President Slobodan Milošević to celebrate Orthodox Christmas in the city of Bethlehem in the West Bank.
-An Israeli spokesman said that Milošević would probably be detained if he entered most countries, including Israel, as he had been indicted by the International Criminal Court.
+An Israeli spokesman said that Milošević would probably be detained if he entered most countries, including Israel, as he had been indicted by the International Criminal Tribunal.
 Milošević did not ultimately attend the ceremonies.

 Tomislav Nikolić, President of Serbia, visited Palestine at the invitation of President Abu Mazen in 2013.

 President of Palestine Mahmoud Abbas visited Serbia accompanied by Riyad al-Maliki in 2015 and opened the embassy of Palestine in Belgrade, in the presence of the President of Serbia, Tomislav Nikolić.
 On that occasion, a memorandum of understanding was signed between the ministries of foreign affairs and was agreed to hold consultations on an annual basis, as well as the development of economic relations and the opening of cooperation programs in various sectors.

 Serbian Foreign Minister Ivica Dačić visited the city of Bethlehem and met with Riyad al-Maliki in 2017.

 A parliamentary Palestinian-Serbian Friendship Committee between the National Assembly of Serbia and the Palestinian National Council was formed in 2020.
 The Friendship Committee was formed by members of the Serbian Parliament representing the ruling coalition parties: the Serbian Progressive Party, the Socialist Party and the Social Democratic Party.

 As part of the "World in Serbia" educational program, in the period 2009–2017 Serbia provided more than seventy scholarships for Palestine in various disciplines.

 Serbia abstained from supporting seven successive UN General Assembly resolutions related to the Palestinian cause passed on 4 November 2020 shortly after the conclusion of the Kosovo–Serbia Economic Agreement in early September.

 Serbia has voted in favor of Palestine on several occasions, including the UN General Assembly vote rejecting the United States' decision to move its embassy in Israel to Jerusalem.